From Sanctions to Scrutiny: How OFAC Violations Create Immediate SEC Disclosure Triggers

 Cryptocurrency and Digital Assets

-The rise of cryptocurrency has created unprecedented OFAC compliance challenges.
+The rise of cryptocurrency has created new OFAC compliance challenges.
 OFAC now maintains a list of sanctioned digital currency addresses associated with ransomware attacks, darknet markets, and sanctioned jurisdictions.
+According to Chainalysis research, sanctioned entities received over $14 billion in cryptocurrency transactions in 2023, underscoring the scale of the compliance challenge.
 For public companies operating crypto exchanges or processing digital asset transactions, the compliance implications are profound.

 How do you screen a blockchain transaction when participants use pseudonymous addresses?
 What disclosure obligations arise when your platform inadvertently processes transactions involving sanctioned addresses?
 The regulatory framework is still evolving, but the disclosure obligations are immediate.